-Cloud TPU VM Architecture
+Cloud TPU VM Architectures

 In a TPU Pod, there is a TPU host for each TPU board.

 libtpu that's present on every TPU VM.
-This library includes the XLA

 With TPU VMs, instead of your Python code running on a user VM, it can run directly on the TPU Host.

-With TPU VMs your PyTorch code runs directly on the TPU hosts.
+With TPU VMs, your PyTorch code runs directly on the TPU hosts.

 For more information on running JAX on Cloud TPU, see JAX quickstart.